BitShares-Committee/BitShares-Committee.github.io/_posts/2018-05-08-april-may-summary.md

 The following is an update regarding committee actions over the last month and a half or so.

-As fas as the market operations budget is concerned, the accounting is as follows:
+As far as the market operations budget is concerned, the accounting is as follows:

 **Funding:**
 2,000,000 BTS *from committee reserves.*